-The Quick Start catalog has 120+ Quick Starts.
+The Quick Start catalog has 160+ Quick Starts.
 It includes a VPC Quick Start which builds a virtual private network (VPC) environment with public and private subnets, following AWS best practices.
-There is also a Linux bastion Quick Start, which creates a multi-AZ linux bastion environment.

-You will use the VPC Quick Start and Linux bastion Quick Start to create VPC and linux bastion environment in your workshop Quick Start.
-By using these Quick Starts, you get the following benefits:
+You will use the VPC Quick Start to create a VPC in your workshop Quick Start.
+By using an existing Quick Start, you get the following benefits:

-To use the VPC and Linux bastion Quick Starts in your Quick Start, you will use Git Submodules.
+To use the VPC Quick Start in your workshop Quick Start, you will use Git Submodules.

 Git Submodules allow you to keep a Git repository as a subdirectory of another Git repository.
 This lets you clone another repository into your project and keep your commits separate.

-We will add two submodules to the qs-workshop repo - QuickStart VPC and QuickStart Linux Bastion.
+We will add a submodule to the qs-workshop repo - QuickStart VPC.